Macquarie Links International Golf Club is located less than an hour’s drive from the Sydney CBD between Ingleburn and Macquarie Fields.

 The Clubhouse and facilities at Macquarie Links are first class.
 In addition to the full length driving range, a chipping green, practice bunker and putting green are available for a pre-round warm up.

-The club’s restaurant is also open for lunch and snacks until 5pm daily.
+The Macquarie Links International Golf Club’s restaurant is also open for lunch and snacks until 5pm daily.
 Catering for all tastes with Asian, Indian, Italian and Western offerings on its expansive menu it’s a welcome stop at then end of a round.